GitMurf/obsidian-drag-and-drop-blocks/README.md

 This is a plugin for Obsidian (https://obsidian.md).

-Drag and Drop Blocks for actions such as moving, copying and creating block references.
+Drag and Drop Blocks for actions such as moving and copying blocks, as well as creating block references by dragging.

 *Note: Anywhere the term "block" is referenced it is synonymous with a "line" of text, a bullet in a list, a Header section, or a Markdown "block" of text.